xdanielsb/pet-factory/README.md

 - The architecture is client-server
 - The program was created using POXIS functions
-- Control of critical sections using {Mutex, Semaphores, Named Pipes...}
+- Control of critical sections using
+  - Mutex
+  - Semaphores
+  - Named pipes
+- Parallel tasks  using
+  - pthread
+  - fork - join
+- Shared memory

 ---